pollfish/docs/ios.md

 <br/>
 ### 14\.Implement Pollfish event listeners (optional)

 > **Note:** Pollfish listeners/notifications fire in an asynchronous way.
 Having said that it's possible that you receive them while being in a background thread and not the main UI thread.
-If you want to make any prompts or custom changes when you receive those notifications please be sure to make them on the main UI thread**
+If you want to make any prompts or custom changes on the view level when you receive those notifications, please be sure to make them on the main UI thread**

 ### 14.1 Get notified when a survey is received